UTNkar/documentation/content/3server_software/lets_encrypt.md

 The certificates are automatically renewed using cron.
 To test the renewal run `sudo letsencrypt renew --dry-run`.
-Using `sudo crontab -e` one of the cron lines should then be similar to `32 6 * * * /usr/bin/letsencrypt renew -q`.
+Using `sudo crontab -e` one of the cron lines should then be similar to `32 6 * * * /usr/bin/letsencrypt renew`.

 {{% notice note %}}

 To increase the reliability of the certificate renewal process, a random time of day should be used.

+{{% /notice %}}

+{{% notice warning %}}

+Currently the version of the Let's Encrypt bot, doesn't have a *quiet* mode.
+So an e-mail will be send from every server to the server admin.

 {{% /notice %}}